Public, community and affordable housing

 - Can I be evicted?

-Tenants in social housing, such as public and community housing are not protected by the eviction moratorium.
+Tenants in social housing, such as public and community housing are not protected by the COVID-19 tenancy regulations.

 What happens if am behind in my rent?